How To Live On Very Little Money: Extreme Frugality

 Further, you still manage to not spend money (except for medicines) during the no-spend week by planning and buying beforehand.

 Check your monthly calendar for birthdays, events, or vacations.
-If there are no invitations/plans, that week can be good for a no-spend challenge.
+If there are no invitations/plans, that window can be great for a no-spend challenge.

-Every month, this sort of window could be your no-spend day.
+Every month, this interval could be your no-spend day.
 Employ this time or else the ‘perfect time’ would never exist.

 You’ll be able to save a lot of money on your no-spend challenge.
 (More on the no-spend challenge shortly).